-This is when you provide an answer to a question that’s bothering a lot of people right in the first paragraph of your article.
+This is when you provide an answer to a question that’s bothering a lot of people right in the first paragraph of your blog post.
 Sometimes Google will pull together an answer from different parts of your text.

 So if you don’t want to bother with lists (which is understandable), go with a question-answer paragraph.
-I will guide you through this using the SEMrush Keyword Magic Tool.
+We’ll guide you through this using the Semrush Keyword Magic Tool.

-The same applies to other keywords.
-Don’t judge a keyword by its volume.
-Instead, evaluate how tough the competition is going to be if you use it, and take it from there.
-If you are just starting out, place your bet on long tail keywords.
+After volume, check how tough the competition is going to be (KD% for SEO competition), and take it from there.
+If you’re just starting out, place your bet on finding low competition keywords.

 Analyze the Featured Snippets They Trigger

 These snippets will be the key to your success.
-In the Keyword Magic Tool, click the ‘SERP’ icon to see the snapshot of the featured snippet:
+In the Keyword Magic Tool, click on the number of Results in SERP to see the snapshot of the featured snippet:

 Here is an example:

-As a result of a quick analysis, I discovered that
+As a result of quick keyword analysis, we discovered that:

-The keywords they used were tail, chasing, dogs, behavioral, chew, and lick.
+- The keywords they used were tail, chase, dogs, compulsive behavior, chew, and treat.

-Their answer was 46 words long, so I am also going to aim for that.
+- Their answer was 35 words long, so we’re also going to aim for that.